docsforadobe/after-effects-scripting-guide/docs/text/fontsobject.md

 The revision is advanced when anything happens to the font environment which would change the contents, properties, or order of [Font objects](fontobject.md#fontobject) returned from a call to [FontsObject.allFonts](#fontsobject-allfonts).

-Among these are: installing or removing fonts in the font environment, opening or closing a project with substituted fonts, causing a custom Variable font instance to be created, and changing the setting in the Character Panel dropdown “Show Font Names in English”.
+Among these are: installing or removing fonts in the font environment, opening or closing a project with substituted fonts, causing a custom Variable font instance to be created, and changing the setting in the Character Panel dropdown "Show Font Names in English".

 **Type**